MelMepham/ReactPersonalProject/README.md

     m.a.mepham@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!
 - Related projects:
-  - Horizontal Scroll I used: https://github.com/hew/react-scroll-horizontal
+  - Horizontal Scroll I used: https://github.com/hew/react-scroll-horizontal (Through this project I also contributed to that code)
-  - Old but working website made through squarespace: aplaceofdreams.co.nz

 ## Licensing